leandroreiz/javascript/README.md

 console.log(originals);         // ...does not affect the 'originals' array
 ```

 #### IMPORTANT: Spread only goes "one Level" deep when copying an array.
-It does not perform a deep copy of nested array.
+It does not perform a deep copy of nested array

 ```javascript
 const gameBoard = [['O', 'O'], ['O', 'O'], ['O', 'O']];